jv-k/ver-bump/README.md

 A fully automated handy CLI utility that takes care of releasing GitHub software projects, written in 100% pure bash.

 ## Highlights 📦🚀
-It does several things that are typically required for releasing a Git repository:
+This tool does several things that are typically required for releasing a Git repository:
   - Create a release branch from your current branch (should be a feature or develop branch, following the [Git branch-based workflow](https://nvie.com/posts/a-successful-git-branching-model/), and [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) the release
   - Enforces [Semantic Versioning](https://semver.org/) specification
   - Avoid potential mistakes associated with manual releases, such as forgetting a step